FrazerJHogg/neural_networks_from_scratch/glossary.md

 * **Parameters** : The weights and biases of a neural network.

-* **Partial derivative** : Is a way of measuring each independent input's impact on a functions input, when the function has multiple inputs.
+* **Partial derivative** : Is a way of measuring each independent input's impact on a function's output, when the function has multiple inputs.

 * **Preprocess** : Converting 'raw' data into numeric form using function such as 'normalisation' and 'scaling'